-Dropped into Cudas, Chargers, and other amazing Mopars, the Hemi engine has earned its place as a legendary engine.
+Dropped into Cudas, Chargers, Challengers, and other amazing Mopars, the Hemi engine has earned its place as a legendary engine.
 While most associate it with old school muscle cars, the Hemi engine dates back to WWII fighter planes, and still has its place in cars and trucks to this day.
-The Hemi is known for its poteent durability, and a name that just rolls of your tongue.
+The Hemi is known for its potent durability, and a name that just rolls of your tongue.
 Here are our picks of some of the coolest Hemi-powered machines for sale on Motrious.

 1969 Plymouth GTX Hemi

 The GTX were incredibly quick, but also invariably better equipped than most other muscle cars of the era, which makes good originals worth seeking out.
 Hemis are the rarest of the breed.
 This example is one of only 11 with the options it came with, including a 425-horspower 426 Hemi engine with 2x4 barrel carburetors and 4-speed manual transmission.
 Learn more about it here.